dineshreddynaredla/react-book-repo/patterns/hooks.md

 ### Additional Hooks
 We will not be covering `Additional Hooks` at all as this article would be way too long but you are encouraged to read more about them on [Additional Hooks](https://reactjs.org/docs/hooks-reference.html#additional-hooks)

-- useReducer, alternative to `useState`, it accepts a reducer and returns a pair with the current state and a `dispatch` function
+- **useReducer**, alternative to `useState`, it accepts a reducer and returns a pair with the current state and a `dispatch` function
-- useCallback
+- **useCallback**, will return a memoized version of the callback that only changes if one of the inputs has changed.
+This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders
-- useMemo
+- **useMemo**, passes a _create_ function and an array of inputs. `useMemo` will only recompute the memoized value when one of the inputs has changed.
+This optimization helps to avoid expensive calculations on every render.
-- useRef
+- useRef, returns a mutable ref object whose `.current` property is initialized to the passed argument (initialValue).
+The returned object _will persist for the full lifetime of the component_
 - useImperativeHandle
 - useLayoutEffect
 - useDebugValue